 Is PPTP still supported in Windows VPN?

 PPTP exists in some configurations but is not recommended due to weak encryption.
 Avoid PPTP for anything sensitive.
-Windows edge vpn: the ultimate guide to securing Microsoft Edge on Windows with a VPN, setup, tips, and comparisons
+Is microsoft edge safer than chrome and how it stacks up for VPN safety, privacy, and security in 2026

 Can I use Windows built-in VPN with third-party VPN services?